H4NM/WhoYouCalling/README.md

 - Can be automated with a timer
 - By default all monitoring is applied to all spawned child processes.
 - Results can be exported to JSON
-- Can generate a Wireshark DFL filter based on the recorded actiivty.
+- Can generate a Wireshark DFL filter per process.
-- Can generate a BPF filter based on the recorded actiivty.
+- Can generate a BPF filter per process.

 ## Usage:
 (*Must be run as administrator - for packet capture and listening to ETW*)